Posted on: April 12th, 2017

 The Course Team:

 Dr. Louis Aslett

-Researcher in the Department of Statistics at the University of Oxford and Junior Research Fellow of Corpus Christi College, formerly he was Researcher at Trinity College Dublin.
-He works on statistical computation for complex likelihood based inference problems, as well as privacy preserving methods at the interface between cryptography and statistics.
-He is author of five R packages (PhaseType, ReliabilityTheory, HomomorphicEncryption, EncryptedStats and mlmc).
-He is also the maintainer of freely available RStudio server AMIs for easy and rapid deployment of R into the Amazon cloud service.
+completed his PhD in Mathematical Statistics from Trinity College Dublin in 2012.
+He is currently an Assistant Professor in the Department of Mathematical Sciences at Durham University.
+Before that he spent 4 years in a purely research role in Chris Holmes’ group at the University of Oxford and as Junior Research Fellow at Corpus Christi College.
+He works on statistical computation for complex likelihood based inference problems, as well as privacy preserving statistical methods.
+He is author of several R packages and is also the maintainer of freely available RStudio server AMIs for easy and rapid deployment of R into the Amazon cloud service

 Prof. Antony Unwin

 Director of Insight Statistical Consulting and Professor of Computer Oriented Statistics and Data Analysis at the University of Augsburg in Germany.
 Formerly he lectured at Trinity College Dublin.
 His group has developed packages for R, including extract and iplots.
 He has used R extensively and organized seminars on R packages.
 He is coauthor of ‘Graphics of Large Data Sets’, co-edited the ‘Handbook of Data Visualization’ and is author of the book “Graphical Data Analysis with R” (CRC Press the R Series).

 Please contact us if you have any further queries or would like to receive a registration form via email.
 Alternatively phone Angela Moser or Olivier Foubert @ 01 6612467.

 Knowledge Transfer Ireland, the State-funded central technology transfer office established in 2014, has said 930 jobs were recorded in Irish spin-out companies last year according to research carried out by Insight Statistical Consulting.